Daredevil (film): Plot

-As a child, young Matt Murdock is accidentally blinded by radioactive waste shortly after witnessing his father, washed-up boxer Jack "The Devil" Murdock, extorting money for local mob boss Eddie Fallon.
+In 1982, young Matt Murdock is accidentally blinded by radioactive waste shortly after witnessing his father, washed-up boxer Jack "The Devil" Murdock, extorting money for local mob boss Eddie Fallon.
 Despite this, Matt's remaining senses are dramatically enhanced, giving him superhuman agility and sonar-like hearing.
 Feeling responsible for his son's accident, Jack is inspired to abandon his life of crime and recommit to his boxing career, leading to a dramatic comeback.
 Later, after Fallon reveals that he enabled Jack's comeback by bribing his previous opponents to let him win, he attempts to bribe Jack to throw his next match and has him murdered once he refuses.

-Years later, an adult Matt works as an attorney in Hell's Kitchen with his friend Franklin "Foggy" Nelson, providing legal representation pro bono to clients whom he believes are actually innocent.
+20 years later, an adult Matt works as an attorney in Hell's Kitchen with his friend Franklin "Foggy" Nelson, providing legal representation pro bono to clients whom he believes are actually innocent.
 By night, he fights crime as the costumed vigilante "Daredevil".
 Ben Urich, a New York Post reporter who chronicles Daredevil's exploits, attracts attention for a series of articles on "The Kingpin", a shadowy underworld figure who allegedly controls all of the city's organized crime.
 Unbeknownst to Urich, the Kingpin is actually Wilson Fisk, a brutal mobster who poses as a legitimate businessman.

 Matt falls in love with Elektra Natchios, a Greek-American woman skilled in martial arts, unaware that she is the daughter of Fisk's lieutenant Nikolas Natchios.
-Later, when Natchios attempts to end his relationship with Fisk, Fisk hires Bullseye, a hitman with preternatural aim, to kill him.
-Bullseye steals Daredevil's weaponized baton and impales Natchios with it, killing him and framing Daredevil.
+Later, when Nikolas attempts to end his relationship with Fisk, Fisk hires Bullseye, a hitman with preternatural aim, to kill him.
+Bullseye steals Daredevil's weaponized baton and impales Nikolas with it, killing him and framing Daredevil.
 Afterward, Urich deduces that Matt is Daredevil after realizing that he disguises his baton as a white cane.

+Meanwhile, Bullseye is assigned by Fisk to kill Elektra.
 Believing Daredevil to be responsible for her father's murder, Elektra attempts to take revenge by killing him.
-Meanwhile, Bullseye is assigned by Fisk to kill Elektra, who tracks Daredevil down and challenges him to a fight before incapacitating him by stabbing him through the shoulder.
-Daredevil protests that he did not kill her father, but Elektra doesn't listen until she forcibly unmasks him and realizes that he is Matt.
-Moments later, when Bullseye tracks Elektra down, Matt is forced to watch helplessly as Bullseye kills her.
+Elektra tracks Daredevil down and challenges him to a fight before incapacitating him by stabbing him through the shoulder.
+Daredevil protests that he did not kill her father, but Elektra does not listen until she forcibly unmasks him and realizes that he is Matt.
+Moments later, when Bullseye finds Elektra, Matt is helpless as the assassin kills her.